athos-ribeiro/master-thesis/README.md

 ## TODO

+- Do not start objectives section (intro) talking about kiskadee
 - Set index words
-- Add kiskadee screenshots
+- Improve kiskadee screenshots
 - future work: use user feedback to enhance the ranking model
 - extend terminology section (see tcc)
 - Add kiskadee bug report overview in introduction
-- Explain adaboost algorithm

 ### Ideas left from SANER paper